iodepo/oih-ui-docker/README.md

 ### Sample data

 For the search to work you will need some data that we can use.

+#### Workflow container
+This will install a docker container that will take care of gathering and processing the data.

+This will require a SSL certificate, a VHost setting in proxy.conf and an entry in the DNS to point to that VHost.

+#### Sample data
 @todo : how do people get that sample data???
 Unzip the sample data file (sample-solr-data) on the machine to /tmp.